b1ackviking/cpp-project-template/README.md

 Dependabot is a GitHub bot that helps you keep dependencies up to date.
 Configure dependency scanning in the `.github/dependabot.yml` file.

-### Add a Codecov token

-If you want to use [Codecov GitHub Action](https://github.com/codecov/codecov-action/), you need to set a `CODECOV_TOKEN` secret from codecov.io.
-Note that it has to be accessible by Dependabot.